fnskye/ESP32PCRemote/README.md

 ![Initial Testing Diagram #3](assets/Project%20Structure%20%233.jpg)

-#### *Figure 3: Simulation of the power control feature — when the push button is pressed, the relay is activated for one second, mimicking a real PC power switch trigger.*
+#### *Figure 3: Simulation of the power control feature — when the push button is pressed, the relay is activated for one second, simulating like a real PC power switch trigger.*

 ---